 How does Kinetic Energy get transferred?

 Kinetic energy is a type of energy that may be exchanged between objects and turned into other forms of energy.
 The yo-yo is an excellent illustration of kinetic energy transformation.
 When you first start playing with it, you should let it rest in your hand; at this time, all of the energy is stored in the ball as potential energy.
-When a person drops the yo-yo, the stored energy is converted into kinetic energy, or movement energy.
-All of the energy in the ball is transformed to kinetic energy once it reaches the bottom of the yo-yo.
+When a person drops the yo-yo, the stored energy is converted into kinetic energy or movement energy.
+All of the energy in the ball is transformed into kinetic energy once it reaches the bottom of the yo-yo.
 As it returns to the hand, all of the energy is transformed back to potential energy.

 There is a ball (Image-1) that has potential energy, when we dropped the ball (Image-2) the ball started falling and now it has Kinetic Energy.